 The Department of Utilities does not offer adjustments to metered water charges.
 However, customers may be eligible for a one-time sewer charge abatement for an accidental and unpreventable water leak attributable to a specific event that did not enter the sewer system.

 Water is essential to our daily lives for drinking, cooking, bathing, cleaning, and more.
-On average, each person uses 80–100 gallons of water per day.
-For a typical American household, about 30% of total water use happens outdoors, and more than half of that goes to watering lawns and gardens.
+On average, each person uses 80 to 100 gallons of water per day.
+For a typical American household, about 30 percent of total water use happens outdoors, and more than half of that goes to watering lawns and gardens.

 Using water efficiently not only protects our water resources, but it also helps: